-The laid-back lifestyle, advancing transportation and air connection, and beautiful landscapes have made this island tempting for a lot of US investors, tourists and people seeking a new life.
+The laid-back lifestyle, advancing transportation and air connection, and beautiful landscapes have made this island tempting for a lot of US investors, tourists, and people seeking a new life.
 Of course, the first thing you need to consider when leaving your country and come to Bali is the visa application.

-Depending on the length of your visit in Bali, there are different options for a Bali visa for US citizens.
+Depending on the length of your visit to Bali, there are different options for a Bali visa for US citizens.
 Therefore, you need to find out which one you need and if you’ll require a local sponsor.

 Here’s a guideline to help you with a Bali Visa for US citizens.